Majikah/majik-signature/README.md

 - **Allowlist integrity** — tampering with a restricted file's allowlist invalidates the issuer's own signature
 - **Seal integrity** — sealed envelopes reject all further signing attempts, including from the issuer
 - **Embed integrity** — file embedding always signs original bytes; the container format is never part of what's signed
+- **Detachment integrity** — detached verification always strips the target file first, so a stray embedded envelope never interferes with verifying against a separately-supplied envelope
+- **Batch relocation resistance** — `MajikSignatureMap` resolves files by content hash when a path lookup misses, so renaming/moving a signed batch after the fact doesn't break verification
+- **Order-check independence** — signing-order verification checks each expected signer against the public keys **you supplied**, not the keys self-asserted inside their own envelope entry, so a forged identity claim can't also forge its way into a valid order result

 ### What is Your Responsibility